“Magdalene with the Smoking Flame” by Georges de La Tour

-Magdalene with the Smoking Flame” by Georges de La Tour depicts Mary Magdalene and was inspired by several themes popular with artists during the 1600’s, such as the cult of Magdalene, melancholy and repentance.
+“Magdalene with the Smoking Flame” by Georges de La Tour depicts Mary Magdalene and was inspired by several themes popular with artists during the 1600s, such as the cult of Magdalene, melancholy and repentance.
 De La Tour, the French Baroque painter who painted this masterpiece in 1640, has given it a feeling of philosophical meditation that provides the opportunity for meditation and reflection.

-For Disney fans, Ariel the Little Mermaid, has this painting in her treasure trove “under the sea”.
-The painting is accurately portrayed in the film and references Ariel’s wish to see fire and understand the world.
+For Disney fans, the movie “Ariel the Little Mermaid” has this painting in her treasure trove “under the sea”.
+The picture is accurately portrayed in the film and references Ariel’s wish to see fire and understand the world.
 Georges de La Tour’s paintings can be found in museums across the globe, depicting grand story narratives and scenes.

 - Title: Magdalene with the Smoking Flame